-Tea began as a medicine, evolved into a beverage, and matured as an art.
-In China, in the eighth century, it entered into the realm of poetry as one of the “polite amusements”, and in Japan during the 15th century, it was rarefied it into a ceremonial form of estheticism, or Teaism.
+Tea began as a medicine, grew into a beverage, and eventually matured as an art.
+In China, during the eighth century, drinking tea was considered one of the “polite amusements”, a pursuit akin to poetry, and in Japan during the 15th century it was practiced as a ceremonial form of aestheticism, known as Teaism.

-Tea is of unparalleled importance to most eastern cultures.
-In Tibet there is actually a measurement called a ‘cup of tea’ that is used to describe the distance that one can walk with a cup of hot tea in one’s hand before it cools down enough to drink comfortably.
+Tea is an herb of unparalleled importance to eastern cultures.
+In Tibet, there is actually a unit of measurement called a ‘cup of tea’ which Tibetans use to describe the distance they can walk with a cup of hot tea in their hand before it cools down sufficiently to drink.

-Preparing tea thoughtfully provides both virtues and delights.
-The Book of Tea reminds us that Tea is far more than merely a means of subsistence or even expression of sensuality; it is also a “religion of the art of life…an excuse for the worship of purity and refinement, a sacred function.”
+According the philosophy of Tea, preparing tea attentively provides both both virtue and delight.
+The Book of Tea commends its subject as far more than a means of subsistence or even an expression of sensuality; but rather as a “religion of the art of life…an excuse for the worship of purity and refinement, a sacred function.”

-Over time, the tea-taster will even learn to descry tea’s subtle “return flavor”, which only fully becomes apparent about a half minute or so after each sip as the more refined elements in tea become perceptible to the palate.
+Tea culture focuses equally on tea’s preparation and appreciation with masters reminding teophytes that the art of tea is much less about discerning the taste, as it is about learning to taste discerningly.
+Over time, the attentive tea-taster will learn to descry a tea’s subtle “return flavor”, that rarefied essence which only becomes fully apparent a few moments after each sip as the more refined elements in the brew become perceptible to the palate.

 Kakuzo Okakura, in his “The Book of Tea” writes: “Teaism is a cult founded on the adoration of the beautiful among the sordid facts of everyday existence.
 It inculcates purity and harmony, the mystery of mutual charity, the romanticism of the social order.
 It is essentially a worship of the imperfect, as it is a tender attempt to accomplish something possible in this impossible thing we know as life.